Thanasis-Traitsis/flutter_custom_theme_extension/README.md

 # Mastering Custom Widget Themes in Flutter
 ![Header](https://github.com/Thanasis-Traitsis/flutter_custom_theme_extension/blob/main/assets/Mastering%20Custom%20Widget%20Themes%20in%20Flutter.png?raw=true)
 Well hello there Flutter people.
 It's been a while since my last blog post, but I'm back with something very interesting that will level up your Flutter applications.
-Today's subject is **Custom Container Themes**, a powerful way to manage consistent, reusable styling throughout your app.
+Today's subject is **Custom Widget Themes**, a powerful way to manage consistent, reusable styling throughout your app.

 Ever found yourself copying and pasting container styles throughout your app?
 Sure, creating a Stateless Widget might seem like a quick and easy fix, but there's a more clean, maintainable solution hiding in Flutter's theming system.